ioBroker/ioBroker.docs/docs/en/admin/log.md

 Clicking on this icon only deletes the list on the screen

 ### 4 - Clear the log on the host
-By clicking on this icon, the entire log on the host is permanently deleted.
+When you click on this icon, the entire log on the host is permanently deleted.

 ### 5 - Download log
 With this button you can download a complete daily log of the last few days from the directory / opt / iobroker / logs: